maxburian/SAXS_py3/doc/TheTools.rst

 offset, the ``-1`` and ``-t`` options allow for dealing with that.
 In order to check if the time syncronisation is reasonable, the tool displays a graph with the shutter times and the exposure times from the images.

-At the moment it works only with Pilatus 1M image data.